About Inspection Reports

 Check list report

 A check list report is an old outdated home inspection reporting format that was used extensively before computer reporting software was available.
 It typically consists of a series of check lists contained in a binder surrounded by a few stock illustrations.
 Immediately after the inspection, the inspector will quickly check a bunch of boxes and present the binder to his client.
 Inspectors, who still use this outdated format, advertise that you will receive your report immediately after the inspection.
-Although this sounds great, this type of reporting format is very undetailed, difficult to read and understand.
+Although this sounds great, this type of reporting format is very undetailed, difficult to read and to understand.

 Some inspectors also advertise that they will give you all of the inspection pictures that they took during the inspection.
 A typical home inspection consists of 200 plus pictures.
 This also sounds good, but you will receive a CD or USB stick with hundreds of un-labeled pictures that you will have to fish through in order to find a condition which has been checked off in the binder.
 This is assuming that you know what to look for.